-Control by Existing Stockholders (Management Control); No Cumulative Voting

-As of December 31, 2017, the Company's executive officers and directors and their affiliates (the "Insiders") beneficially owned approximately 6,012,519 shares of Common Stock, including derivative securities beneficially owned by them, representing approximately 65% of the aggregate outstanding shares of Common Stock.
+Control by Existing Stockholders (Management Control); No Cumulative Voting representing approximately 65% of the aggregate outstanding shares of Common Stock.
 Further Mr. Steven Etra, Chairman of the Board, directly and indirectly controls 5,453,611 shares of Common Stock representing approximately 59% of the aggregate outstanding shares of Common Stock.